juangesino/vueder/README.md

 4. **Setup Keys**

-    In order for the application to connect with the Photon, we need to provide some auth key (the device ID and an access token).
+    In order for the application to use OpenWeatherMap's API, we need to provide an API key.

     Rename the file `/server/keys.js.example` to `/server/keys.js`.

-    Open the file and replace `<<OPEN-WEATHER-KEY>>` with your Open Weather Key.
+    Open the file and replace `<OPEN-WEATHER-KEY>` with your OpenWeatherMap key.
+You can get a key <a href="https://openweathermap.org/api" target="_blank">here</a>.

     For info on how to get these variables see <a href="https://docs.particle.io/guide/how-to-build-a-product/authentication/#access-tokens" target="_blank">these docs</a>.